ATheNA-SBST/ATheNA/README.md

 ### Combining Manual and Automatic Fitness Values

-To correctly combine the manual fitness value with the automatic fitness, the `athena_options.coeffRob` property must be set to the intended weight for the automatic fitness.
+The Manual and Automatic Fitness values are combined linearly by default using the `athena\_options.coeffRob` property.
 This weight must be a value in the range $[0, 1]$, where 0 signifies using the manual fitness only, and 1 signifies using the automatic fitness only.
 Any value of `athena_options.coeffRob` inside the range corresponds to a value $p$ used to calculate the combined fitness
 $f_{athena}$ with the weighted average formula below:

 $$f_{athena} = f_{automatic} \cdot p + f_{manual} \cdot (1 - p)$$

+The user can define their own implementation of the `athenaFitness` method, by modifying the function `./src/UpdateStaliro/Compute \_Robustness.m` at line 147.

 The atomic predicates used during the test should also be normalized with their normalization bounds defined.
 The bound of an atomic predicate is the highest magnitude robustness value that is possible for that predicate, or a reasonable